tytydraco/ChArch/README.md

 # ChArch
 A set of scripts to manage chroot containers on Linux.

+# Features
+- Low learning curve.
+Even Linux noobs will have an easy time with ChArch.
+- Portable.
+There is very little setup required, and you can take your rootfs instances with you on an external drive.
+- Fast.
+ChArch uses raw filesystems as opposed to other solutions that create and mount disk images, resulting in less I/O overhead.
+- Quick Install.
+With reasonably fast network speeds, ChArch can configure an entire rootfs instance in less than 5 minutes.
+Removing the tarball download from the equation, ChArch can do it in less than 15 seconds.
+- Small.
+ChArch removes the Linux Kernel images and firmware packages post-install to reduce the usual 500 MiB rootfs instance to around 120 MiB.
+- Compatible.
+ChArch uses relatively few dependencies.
+On Android, Magisk BusyBox support is added as a fallback to support more devices.
+- Non-hacky.
+Unlike other solutions that download old images or use manual package installation in a bootstrap environment, ChArch uses a rootfs tarball base that is provided by you, the user.
+For Arch Linux ARM devices, the latest rootfs tarball is used by default.
+- Seamless.
+ChArch supports multiple running rootfs instances at the same time, and even in the background.

+# Architectures With Default Arch Linux Support
+If no `-u` option is given to `charch` for these architecures, ChArch will choose the latest ARM Arch Linux tarball.
+Other architectures require a URL to be specified.

+- armv5
+- armv7
+- armv8 / aarch64

 # Install
 ## Linux
 ### Option A) Path Install